Updated: Jun 1, 2026

 Morning

-Empire State Building 86th Floor in New York City, USA
+Empire State Building illuminated at dusk amidst the Midtown Manhattan skyline, New York City, USA

 Empire State Building 86th Floor